Stay Productive When Working From Home

 As anyone who works at a computer all day can tell you, it feels terrible for your body.
 Make sure you get up now and then!
 Setting a timer (such as the Focus Keeper I mentioned earlier) is a good way to remind yourself of that!
 Do some stretching, go for a little walk, just move your body.

 You could even take yourself out for a little date – get yourself some lunch at a cafe, or take a picnic to a local park.
 Just get out into the fresh air and sunshine!
 If you can, maybe even meet a friend for lunch/coffee.
 Going outside and seeing other people is something that can help not just your body, but your mind as well.

 Meditation can also be a great way to get some space from your work.
 There are many apps out there for meditation these days.
 Sometimes, I use Calm.
 I love that it has different backgrounds with their own sounds (I tend to use the beach or the rain) which can integrate with whichever meditation you’re listening to.
 Taking a step away and letting your mind focus on something as simple as your breathing can help you be productive.
 It’s not 100% guaranteed success though: sometimes it works for me, sometimes it doesn’t!

 Back to it!

-Hopefully you’ve found some tips in here that will help you get productive!
+Hopefully, you’ve found some tips in here that will help you feel more productive!
 I find usually having a good mind & body break helps me come back with fresh eyes and renewed vigour.
 And I haven’t even mentioned caffeine!
-I don’t drink coffee, but I enjoy the odd cup of green tea.
+I don’t usually drink coffee, but I enjoy many different types of tea.
 You do you!
 If you’ve got any other tips or experiences you’d like to share, I’d be glad to hear them!